 Autumn colors are the pride of Japan, being enjoyed almost throughout Japan.
 In the western part of Japan, like Kyoto, Nara, Osaka, Kobe and Himeji, the autumn leaves are at their best from mid November through early December.
 The following pictures, taken on November 19th, 2018 in Minoo Park, Osaka, show red maple leaves making a super sharp contrast with evergreen leaves.
 Interestingly, unlike the cherry-blossom viewing in early April, most maple leave-goers enjoy the beautiful gradation of autumn colors calmly, NOT drinking beer or sake nor going wild.

 Here's another type of yumy food related to maple leaves.
 It's Hiroshima's sweet specialty called Momiji-manju, maple leaf-looking Japanese style bun stuffed with red bean paste.
-Without real maple leaves, though.
+Without any real maple leaves inside, though.
 Shall we try it when in Hiroshima? ...
 Why not?

 Did you like my article?

 You can send me a message to get a customized itinerary and quotation for an unforgettable experience.
 Let's explore Japan Together.

 I'll be waiting for you, so please check my profile and get your trip plan now